- 1 Hanging Gardens of Bali, Ubud

 Four Seasons Safari Lodge Serengeti, Tanzania

 Your suite’s pool may technically be private but don’t be surprised if you end up having to share it with some, ahem, furry friends.
-Considering its location in Tanzania’s Serengeti National Park, it’s not odd for the Four Seasons Safari Lodge to have a herd of regulars (think: elephants, wildebeests, giraffes, zebras) who wander over to use the pools as local watering holes.
+Considering its location in Tanzania’s Serengeti National Park, it’s not odd for the Four Seasons Safari Lodge to have a herd of regulars (think elephants, wildebeests, giraffes, and zebras) who wander over to use the pools as local watering holes.

-This beachfront stunner in Cabo San Lucas has not one, but two infinity pools along one of Mexico’s most scenic shores.
-Wade over to the swim-up bar, order a margarita (or three), then settle into a half-submerged lounge chair — the perfect perch to watch for humpback whales and dolphins playing in the surf.
+This beachfront stunner in Cabo San Lucas has not one but two infinity pools along one of Mexico’s most scenic shores.
+Wade over to the swim-up bar, order a margarita (or three), then settle into a half-submerged lounge chair—the perfect perch to watch for humpback whales and dolphins playing in the surf.
 Prefer to have a dip all to yourself?
 Lucky for you, each room has its own private infinity-edge plunge pool on the terrace.

 Çırağan Palace Kempinski, Istanbul